-The Complaints Committee examines complaints received either directly via the dedicated email cerv-complaints@bodossaki.gr or indirectly from the European Commission - Directorate-General for Justice and Consumers (DG JUST).
+The Complaints Committee examines complaints received either directly via the dedicated email cerv-complaints@bodossaki.gr or indirectly by the European Commission - European Education and Culture Executive Agency (EACEA).

-The Complaints Committee will make a decision within thirty (30) days from submission of the complaint.
+The Complaints Committee will make a decision within thirty (30) days of submission of the complaint.